Trends in gravitational wave emission in axisymmetric simulations of rotating core-collapse supernovae: Gravitational waves

-We further verify this result by comparing to a 3D simulation\footnote{This simulation is not part of our main set, but conveniently has a similar setup to our simulation of the SR1 model; its inclusion here is purely for verification and comparison with the 2D results, so it is not analyzed in detail.} of model SR1.
+We further verify this result by comparing to a 3D simulation\footnote{This simulation is not part of our main set, but conveniently has a similar setup to our simulation of the SR1 model; its inclusion here is purely for verification and comparison with the 2D results.
+A more detailed analysis of the dynamics of this simulation will be the subject of a future study.} of model SR1.
 As shown by the spectrograms in Figure \ref{fig:dwt_3d}, we find a very similar frequency evolution of the dominant mode to the 2D simulation, despite the shorter time simulated in 3D.
 This is shown most clearly by the black line in the top panel, which shows the frequency of peak GW power in the 2D model as a function of time.
 It is clear that the line tracks the dominant emission band in the 3D simulation remarkably well.
 This confirms that the PNS structure, and particularly the transport of angular momentum within the PNS, is reliably captured in axisymmetry, and that the large GW frequencies of our main set are not an artifact the simulations being performed in 2D.

 It is also noteworthy that the 3D simulation includes a prominent, but sub-dominant, emission band at around $1.2-1.3 \, \mathrm{kHz}$, which decreases slightly in frequency with time.
 Owing to the prompt emergence of the mode, and its frequency evolution, we associate this emission band with a core $g$-mode \citep{Jakobus_et_al:2023}.
-We further note that this mode is either absent, or qualitatively different, in the spectrograms of 2D simulations, likely due to differences between convection in 2D and 3D \citep{Vartanyan_Burrows_Radice_Skinner_Dolence:2019} which impact the forcing motions of the modes.
+We further note that this mode is either absent, or qualitatively different, in the spectrograms of 2D simulations, likely due to differences between convection in 2D and 3D \citep{Couch_OConnor:2014, Vartanyan_Burrows_Radice_Skinner_Dolence:2019} which impact the forcing motions of the modes.